sassoftware/sas-studio-custom-steps/SAS Content - Create Folder/README.md

 ### Input Parameters
-1. A parent folder within SAS Content (folder selector, required): provide the full path of a desired folder under which you wish to create the new folder.
+1. A parent folder within SAS Content (folder selector, required): provide the full path of a folder under which you wish to create the new folder.

-2. Desired name for new folder (folder selector, required): provide a name for the new folder.
+2. Name for new folder (folder selector, required): provide a name for the new folder.
 Adhere to the naming conventions for SAS Content folders.

 ### Output Specifications